 1850s: The Crystal Palace dinosaur sculptures in London introduced dinosaurs to the public.
 The image they provided was of scaly, bulky, four-legged dragons (quite un-dinosaurian critters to our modern view).
 Introducing: Iguanodon, Megalosaurus, and Hylaeosaurus.
 The park also introduced some non-dinosaur reptiles: the flying Pterodactylus and the swimming Mosasaurus, Ichthyosaurus, and Plesiosaurus.
 The 1864 novel Journey to the Center of the Earth portrayed the latter two as the first "antediluvian reptiles" ever in literature.
 The first mention of a proper dinosaur in fiction, believe it or not, was by Charles Dickens, who in the opening paragraph of Bleak House (1853) described the streets of London as being so muddy he could imagine a Megalosaurus lumbering up them!

 Late 1800s: The excitement of the U.S. Bone Wars made dinosaurs interesting to the readership of newspapers and magazines that recounted the exploits and discoveries of Marsh and Cope.
-Stock dinosaurs found: Brontosaurus (Apatosaurus, though at the moment said synonymy is kind of rocky), Diplodocus, Allosaurus, Ceratosaurus, Stegosaurus, Triceratops, Trachodon (Edmontosaurus).
+Stock dinosaurs found: Apatosaurus, Brontosaurus (no longer synonymous with Apatosaurus), Diplodocus, Allosaurus, Ceratosaurus, Stegosaurus, Triceratops, Trachodon (Edmontosaurus).
 Non-dinosaurs found: Pteranodon, Elasmosaurus, Tylosaurus, and Dimetrodon.

 1970s: The Dinosaur Renaissance changed the image of dinosaurs to more active, more intelligent, more caring to their offspring, and well-adapted to their environment (and surviving extinction through bird descendants).
 Introducing: Deinonychus (the animal who started the scientific view-change), Archaeopteryx (as a proper dinosaur; it's been well-known since the 19th century, but was considered a non-dinosaur before the Renaissance), and Compsognathus (also well-known since the 19th century but constantly confronted with Archaeopteryx since the seventies because it used to be believed its closest relative, and the proof of the relationship between dinosaurs and birds).